 Because prayer is a language each of us speaks and hears in a different way, we try to find meaning within the chorus of diverse voices.
-With her engaging sermons and stimulating teachings, Rabbi Olshein shows us how the lessons from the past are relevant to our lives today.
+With his engaging sermons and stimulating teachings, Rabbi Salkin shows us how the lessons from the past are relevant to our lives today.

 We welcome and encourage congregational participation in our many religious, social and educational programs offered throughout the year.